crowdsecurity/packaging-debian/doc/progress.md

    heads-up to its maintainers anyway, just to be on the safe side.

-## Updated packages, not so easy/work to be done
+## Updated packages, golang-github-gin-gonic-gin stack

  - ASK: golang-github-gin-gonic-gin
     + DEP: golang-github-go-playground-validator(-v10)